HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file="global_emissions_per_page.sql"
 ) }}

 Even if the results are quite similar to those from 2022, we notice a slight increase in carbon emissions, which is even more significant for the 75 and 90 percentile.
 This is bad news as we should focus on reducing all our carbon emissions.
 This is not surprising since page weight has been globally on the rise for many years.
-More on this in the <a hreflang="en" href="./page-weight">Page Weight chapter</a>.
+More on this in the [Page Weight chapter](./page-weight).
 The goal of the Sustainability chapter is precisely to raise awareness on this but also to provide recommendations to improve things.

 We can also take a look at the share of emissions for different resources (HTML/JS/CSS/images/fonts), distinguishing mobile and desktop: